KL Monorail: Maharajalela station fire

 On 24 December 2020, at around 7:15am a KL Monorail train bound for KL Sentral was approaching the Maharajalela station when one of its tires burst, catching fire.
 While the Scomi's 4-car train set 24 sustained significant damage, there are no injuries/casualties reported in the incident.

 Tyre fire

 On 19 December 2023, a coach guide tyre caught fire and fell from the coach onto the road underneath.
 The incident happened near Titiwangsa Station.
 The train was halted and passengers evacuated while the fire brigade dealt with the fire.
 There were no casualties.

 Tree collapsed nearby monorail tracks

-On 7 May 2024, a 50-year old tree near Concorde Hotel Kuala Lumpur collapsed on Jalan Sultan Ismail, hitting 17 vehicles and the nearby monorail tracks, causing one death and one injured.
+On 7 May 2024, a 50-year old tree near Concorde Hotel Kuala Lumpur collapsed on Jalan Sultan Ismail, hitting 17 vehicles and the nearby monorail tracks, leaving one dead and one injured.
 The monorail service was disrupted, with temporary suspension of stations between KL Sentral and Medan Tuanku stations for cleaning and repair of the tracks.
 Normal services resumed at 5.00 pm the next day.